Sample · Decode+

 - This is not a meal plan or personalized dietary prescription.

-- This report does not account for your medications, medical history, or lifestyle factors.
+- Decode+ does not account for your medications, medical history, or lifestyle factors.

 - Genetics is one input among many that affect nutrient needs — lab results and clinical context matter too.